 Confidential, free counseling services are offered by Leanne Reed, LPC, CADC I to students attending the Wilsonville Campus.
 Counseling can help with a variety of personal, educational, and family issues.
 Crisis counseling is also available.
 Ongoing counseling is available free of charge to students enrolled in six or more on-campus credits.
 Sometimes students are referred to services off-campus to better address their needs.
 Leanne is also available to consult with faculty, staff, and students who want advice on how to help students with problems.

 - Call the Integrated Student Health Center at 541-885-1800.
 They are available M-F 8 am- 5 pm and can schedule you immediately over the phone.

-- Stop by Leanne's office (#236, 2nd floor).
-If the door is open, she can meet with you to set up an appointment.
+- Stop by Leanne's office (#435).
+If the door is open, she can meet with you to set up an appointment

-- Appointments are offered at no charge to students taking at least 6 credit hours.
+- Services are offered free of charge to students taking at least 6 credit hours.